 Music journalists call him one of the most interesting and successful conductors of our generation.
 He has collaborated with the most famous orchestras, performing in many different parts of the world, and currently heads the Naples Philharmonic Orchestra in Florida and the National Orchestra of Belgium.
 Born in St Petersburg in 1957 (then Leningrad), he actually spent his first formative years in Poznań, Poland.
-In 2017, when looking for a new conductor for the I, CULTURE Orchestra, the natural choice was Andrey Boreyko.
+In 2018, Boreyko was named the Artistic Director and Music Director of the Warsaw Philharmonic Orchestra, starting in the 2019/2020 season.

 Evgeny Klimakin: This year you became the conductor of the I, CULTURE Orchestra, a youth orchestra that brings together musicians from Poland and the Eastern Partnership countries (Azerbaijan, Armenia, Belarus, Georgia, Moldova and Ukraine).
 Why do you want to work with young people?